Vickers Model 1931

 The Vickers Model 1931 was a British anti-aircraft gun used during the Second World War.
 The design was rejected by the British and Vickers exported the gun worldwide during the 1930s.

+Design

+The cruciform carriage had two pneumatic or solid rubber wheels that were removable.
+Two legs locked together for transport and the barrel was secured to them.
+The other two legs folded in half and were elevated almost vertically into the air.